rahimzzz777/Python-SQL-Walmart-Sales-Analysis/README.md

 ## Project Overview

-This project focuses on analyzing Walmart retail sales data to uncover meaningful business insights using **Python** and **SQL**.
-The workflow begins with cleaning and preparing raw sales data in Python, followed by SQL-based business analysis to answer real-world business questions related to customer behavior, branch performance, product categories, payment methods, and revenue trends.
+This project analyzes Walmart retail sales data to uncover meaningful business insights using **Python** and **PostgreSQL**.
+The workflow begins with cleaning and preprocessing raw sales data in Python, followed by SQL-based analysis to answer real-world business questions related to customer purchasing behavior, branch performance, product categories, payment preferences, sales trends, and revenue performance.

-The project demonstrates an end-to-end data analytics workflow, transforming raw transactional data into actionable business insights that support data-driven decision-making.

 ---

 ## Business Problem

-Retail organizations generate thousands of sales transactions daily.
-Without proper analysis, it is difficult to identify sales trends, customer preferences, branch performance, and product profitability.

-This project aims to answer key business questions that help management make informed decisions regarding inventory planning, customer experience, payment preferences, staffing, and revenue growth.
+Retail businesses generate thousands of transactions every day, making it difficult to identify meaningful sales patterns and customer behavior through manual analysis.
+This project aims to transform raw transactional data into actionable business insights that help improve operational efficiency, customer satisfaction, and business performance.

 ---